On dispersability of some circulant graphs: is nearly dispersable

-Color the edges of the ``zig-zag'' path $1, 2, 3, \ldots, n$ using the colors red, blue alternatingly for the edges $(k{-}1){-}k$, where $k = 2, 3, \ldots, n$, along the path.
-Now color alternatingly with purple and green, the ``cross path'' This leaves two edges $[1, 3]$ and $[2, n]$ each of which can be colored black.
-Thus, $mbt(G, \omega_n) = 5$ and sparseness is minimal.
+Color the edges of the ``zig-zag'' (Hamiltonian) path $1, 2, 3, \ldots, n$ using the colors red, blue alternatingly for the edges $(k{-}1){-}k$, where $k = 2, 3, \ldots, n$, along the path.
+Color alternatingly with purple and green, the ``cross path'' This leaves two edges $1{-}3$ and $2{-}n$ each of which can be colored black.
+Thus, $mbt(G, \omega_n) = 5$ and the sparseness is minimum.
 See Fig. 5, left.

 For $n \geq 6$ even, again use the odd-up, even-down cyclic order